 If your injuries are unrelated to your duties, you are disqualified from claiming workers’ compensation benefits.
 For example, you cannot claim workers’ compensation benefits if you slip and fall while picking up your lunch.
 But, if you’re picking up your employer’s lunch, it can qualify as work-related.

 Workers’ compensation is for all employees, not just full-time employees.
 If you’re a seasonal or part-time employee, you’re also eligible if your injuries are work-related.

 California’s workers’ compensation program gives you five benefits:

 - The company pays for your medical care until you recover from your injuries.

-- While you are unable to do your job, the company pays you temporary disability benefits for the income you lose.
+- While you cannot do your job, the company pays you temporary disability benefits for your lost income.

-- If your injuries are permanent, your company provides you with permanent disability benefits.
+- If your injuries are permanent, your company provides endless disability benefits.

 - If you never fully recover from the industrial accident and the company can’t provide you with alternative work, you receive supplemental job displacement benefits.
 Supplemental job displacement benefits are for educational retraining and skill enhancement classes provided by state-accredited and state-approved schools.

-- If the industrial accident caused your death, your dependents receive death benefits.
+- If the industrial accident caused your death, your dependents would receive death benefits.

 What can you do?

-Some companies will dispute their employees’ workers’ compensation claim.
+Some companies will dispute their employees’ workers’ compensation claims.
 If this happens to you, you need to visit Sacramento Workers’ Compensation Attorneys, P.C.
-We can answer any questions you have about industrial accidents, safety precautions, and the leading causes of these accidents.
+We can answer any questions about industrial accidents, safety precautions, and the leading causes of these accidents.
 We will also discuss what qualifies as a workers’ compensation claim and the benefits of workers’ compensation.
-Filing a workers’ compensation claim can be difficult and confusing, especially if your employer is disputing your claim.
+Filing a workers’ compensation claim can be complex and confusing, especially if your employer is disputing your claim.
 Let one of our Sacramento workers’ compensation attorneys help you explore your legal options.